adriensieg/agentic-commerce-auth0-hackaton/README.md

 How do you securely **identify a human user**, **retrieve their pre-authorized third-party credentials**, and **confirm a financial transaction** across **two independent OAuth boundaries** — *in real time*, *transparentl*, inside a **conversational AI interface** (such as *ChatGPT*, *Le Chat* or *Claude*)?

 It's a **multi-party authorization problem** on how to Book and Pay a Uber (or Lyft) Ride Inside a 3rd party **conversational AI interface**?
+Each of these is a distinct protocol problem.

+None is automatically inherited from solving the others. **Auth0 is the architectural component that spans all three** —
+- as **authorization server**,
+- **identity broker**,
+- **credential vault**,
+- and **confirmation orchestrator**

+... making it the single most critical dependency in the entire stack.

 ### The Vision
 Tomorrow, a user **opens ChatGPT**, types *"Book me an Uber to O'Hare"*, and the ride is confirmed — **without ever opening the Uber app**.